gchq/Gaffer/store-implementation/parquet-store/README.md

 The `ParquetStoreProperties` class contains all properties relating to the configuration of the `ParquetStore`.
 It can be created from a properties file.
 It has sensible defaults for all parameters but users may want to tune these properties to suit their data.
 The following properties can be set:

 - `spark.master`: The string that sets what mode to run Spark in.
 By default, if Spark is installed on the machine it will use Spark's defaults, otherwise it will run in local mode using all available threads;
-- `parquet.data.dir`: The directory to use to save the graph;
+- `parquet.data.dir`: The directory used to save the graph;
 - `parquet.temp_data.dir`: The directory to use as a working space for temporary data generated whilst add operations are being executed;
 - `parquet.threadsAvailable`: The number of threads to make available to operations (this is for operations that do not use Spark);
 - `parquet.add_elements.row_group.size`: This parameter sets the maximum row group size in bytes before compression for the Parquet files, see [Parquet documentation](https://parquet.apache.org/documentation/latest/) for more information.
 By default this is set to 4MB;